 19 Feb Planning Your Pallet Rack Project Timeline

-So your company is growing faster than you can keep up with and you’ve outgrown your current space.
+So, your company is growing faster than you can keep up with and you’ve outgrown your current space.
 What a great problem to have!
 It may be time for a pallet rack project.

 Your plans for the new warehouse are going along smoothly, but when should you start thinking about pallet racking?
 Sooner rather than later.
 Lead times for new racks can take weeks, or even months, depending on what type and what quantity of pallet rack you need.

 We’ll help you set a timeline so everything runs smooth!

 Note: this guide is based on the approximate timelines for a small to a medium-sized project, which generally ranges from 5,000 to 20,000 sqft of warehouse space.
 If you have a large project, you’ll want to give yourself more time for each step.

 A Word About Rack Permits for Pallet Rack Projects

 Pallet rack or shelving over 5′ 9″ requires permits.
 While we recommend you obtain permits on your rack, some people choose not to (it’s okay — we don’t judge.)